R10.0 Release Notes

 See: https://kubernetes.io/docs/reference/using-api/deprecation-guide/#v1-25

-Release Notes for other versions
+Release Information for other versions

 You can find details about a release on the specific release page.